Updated July 7, 2020

-A: We will continue to send out the “This Week @ Southern” email to highlight various events that are being hosted by departments and student organizations.
+A: After classes begin, we will send out the weekly “This Week @ Southern” email to highlight various events that are being hosted by departments and student organizations.

-A: Also visit OwlConnect.Southernct.edu for a list of events hosted by student organizations.
+A: You can also visit OwlConnect.Southernct.edu for a list of events hosted by student organizations.

 Q: Where can I go to get the most up-to-date information, and get questions answered about being involved?